mariosplen/News-App-Flutter/README.md

 3. Create a file named '.env' in the root directory of the project (not in the lib folder).

-4. Add the following line to the .env file and replace <YOUR_API_KEY> with your API key from [newsapi.org](https://newsapi.org/account).
+4. Add the following line to the .env file and replace <YOUR_API_KEY> with your API key.

 `API_KEY='<YOUR_API_KEY>'`

-5. Create a project on [firebase](https://console.firebase.google.com/)
+5. Create a project on [firebase](https://console.firebase.google.com/).

-6. Add and enable firebase authentication with email and password
+6. Add and enable firebase authentication with email and password.

-7. Add and enable firebase firestore (for saving favorite articles)
+7. Add and enable firebase firestore (for saving favorite articles).

-8. Make sure you have the firebase CLI installed
+8. Make sure you have the firebase CLI installed.

-9. Run flutterfire configure and connect your app to your firebase project
+9. Run flutterfire configure and connect your app to your firebase project.

 10. Run the app.